hubmapconsortium/ingest-validation-tools/docs/seqfish/README.md

 | required | `True` |

 ### `resolution_y_value`
-The height of a pixel. (seqFISH pixel is about 0.110µm square)
+The height of a pixel.

 | constraint | value |
 | --- | --- |